prudhvid/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image.
+I did the following things:
+1. Applied sobel thresold in both x(40,250) and y(50, 250) directions independently, after converting from RGB to Gray
+2. Sobel Threshold for magnitude(50,250) of x and y
+3. Direction threshold(0.6, 1.2)
+4. Color thresholding for S-channel in HLS space.
+(160, 255)
+5. Combine the thresholds and get the final image

 ![alt text][image3]
+![alt text][image4]
+![alt text][image5]
+![alt text][image6]

+**Final Output of all the combined images**

+![alt text][image7]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.